Uruguay country information

 some figures, farming related, aproximate

-- farm worker monthly labour cost : US$450
+- farm worker monthly labour cost all in : US$1000

 - mortality, long term average : 2,5%